nbenn/fluxup/docs/guides/upgrades.md

 kubectl apply -f upgrade.yaml
 ```

-### Upgrade to Specific Version
+### Upgrade to Specific Chart Version

-To upgrade to a specific version:
+To upgrade a HelmRelease to a specific chart version:

 ```yaml
 apiVersion: fluxup.dev/v1alpha1